rayandasoriya/100DaysOfCode/README.md

 On October 8, 2018, I started the challenge of **100 Days Of Code** challenge.
 During the course of this challenge, I pledge to code for 100 days.
 The problems will be selected from HackerRank and LeetCode.
 The code will be pushed iff all the test cases are successful.

-I believe that the length of the code doesn't matter until the logic is right and hence, cannot be a quality parameter.
 I expect this challenge to be a wonderful experience.
 For any suggestions, feel free to mail me at dasoriyarayan@gmail.com

 ## Day 1
 Solved 2 coding problems from HackerRank using Python.
 The problems are based on arrays.